arendjr/selectivity/README.md

 Verify the paths are correct for your particular project.
 The important thing is that jQuery (or Zepto.js) should be loaded before including Select3.

+### Using Bower

+Make sure Bower is installed, then run:

+    $ bower install select3

 ### Using Component

 Include as a [component(1)](https://github.com/componentjs/component) dependency.